About 60 Men in 60 Days

 Please note that it can take up to 8 weeks to move your applications through the process.

-If you are unable to attend an in-person training, we do offer on-line training.
+If you are unable to attend an in-person training session, we do offer on-line training.
 Please tell your Customer Relations Specialist that you would like to complete the training on-line and they will send you a link to the training for the program in which you are interested.

 A Big Brothers Big Sisters Enrollment Specialist will conduct a personal interview.
-The interview is designed to learn more about you, your motivation for becoming a mentor, and help us better match you with a child that shares your similar interests.
-The personal interview is a key component in making sure that we match you with the right young man.
+This interview is designed to learn more about you, your motivation for becoming a mentor, and help us better match you with a child that shares your similar interests.
+The personal interview is a key component in making sure that we match you with the right child.

 Big Brothers Big Sisters conducts a layered background check on all potential mentors prior to pairing them with a young person.
 Background checks include an FBI fingerprint check, state and local courts, as well as a motor vehicle check.
-Fingerprints are taken when you come in to complete your personal interview.
-Big Brothers Big Sisters will conduct another online background check every 36 months.
+Fingerprints are taken when you come in to complete your personal interview and are taken every 18 months, after you are matched, to insure the safety of the children in our program.

 Big Brothers Big Sisters will contact at least 3 of your references.
 References need to include a spouse/live-in partner (if applicable) or other family member (if no spouse), professional reference, personal reference and/or any other organizations with whom you interacted with children.
 Please make your references aware that Big Brothers Big Sisters will be contacting them to avoid any delay in processing.